Lost media: Lost television broadcasts

 Most lost television broadcasts are early television programs which cannot be accounted for in studio archives or in personal archives.
 A majority of lost television broadcasts are lost due to deliberate destruction (such as a technique used in the early days of television called wiping) or neglect.
+The earliest television broadcasts were live broadcasts that were never recorded in any capacity to begin with due to a lack of recording equipment or interest at the time.

 Lost music

 The Library of Congress estimates that a large portion of the earliest musical recordings, from the late 19th century to the early 20th century, have been lost.
-For example, only two percent of the over 3000 wax cylinders produced by the North American Phonograph Company between 1889 and 1894 are part of the National Recording Preservation Board's sound recording library as of 2024.
+For example, only two percent of the over 3,000 wax cylinders produced by the North American Phonograph Company between 1889 and 1894 are part of the National Recording Preservation Board's sound recording library as of 2024.

 A concept related to lost music is "lostwave", a term coined on the Internet for extant recordings of music for which little to no information about its authors or origin exists.
-Some examples of lostwave, such as "Subways of Your Mind" and "Ulterior Motives", both of which were eventually identified in 2024, have been the subjects of online crowdsourced research.
+Some examples of lostwave, such as "Subways of Your Mind" and "Ulterior Motives" (both of which were identified in 2024), have been the subjects of online crowdsourced research.